-O. Review the Policy of th 16.
-List ways that a child's growth, development and learning may have been impacted

-- 19. Plan classroom activities using two different concepts from Child Development - 20.
+- 12. Describe how play fosters opportunities for children to learn and develop communication, problem solving and creativity skills. - 13.
+Set aside large blocks of time for uninterrupted child directed play. - 14.
+Observe play and identify examples of problem solving, communication and creativity. - 15.
+Observe a child that may have been impacted by one of the following issues: - Inclusion - Diversity - Brain Development - Children and families at risk - Poverty - 16.
+List ways that a child's growth, development and learning may have been impacted by: - Inclusion - Diversity - Brain Development - Children and families at risk - Poverty - 17.
+List the different PAlearning domains. - 18.
+Talk to children about events that are going on in their lives. - 19.
+Plan classroom activities using two different concepts from Child Development theorists. - 20.
 Review the Pennsylvania 2014/16 Learning Standards Continuum (LSC). - 21.
 Using the LSC discuss a time you have observed a child practice a developing skill. - 22.
 Observe and identify an emerging skill in 5 children. - 23.
 Create lessons to help develop an emerging skill in 3 children for your assigned age group. - 24.
-Develop an age appropriate activity, using the Early Learning Standards, for an age group that you are not primarily responsible for. - Responsibly apply systematic observation, documentation, and other assessment techniques, in partnership with families and other professionals (Approximately 600 hours over two years) - Recognize that caregivers can support parents/guardians in their role.
-1. - 2.
+Develop an age appropriate activity, using the Early Learning Standards, for an age group that you are not primarily responsible for. - B. Responsibly apply systematic observation, documentation, and other assessment techniques, in partnership with families and other professionals

+(Approximately 600 hours over two years) - 1.
+Recognize that caregivers can support parents/guardians in their role. - 2.
 Offer parents/guardians information about health and social services and other resources in the community. - 3.
-Encourage parents/guardians to talk about important family events and their children's special interests and behaviors at home. - Share information frequently with parents/guardians about the child's experiences 4. in the center. - Encourage parents/guardians to understand the program and classroom routines.
-5. - Respect and tries to understand the parents/guardians views when they differ 6. from providers.
+Encourage parents/guardians to talk about important family events and their children's special interests and behaviors at home. - 4.
+Share information frequently with parents/guardians about the child's experiences in the center. - 5.
+Encourage parents/guardians to understand the program and classroom routines. - 6.
+Respect and tries to understand the parents/guardians views when they differ from providers.